 Michelle Paulisich, Speech & Language Pathologist

-Michelle has worked as a speech language pathologist in both private and school settings since 1998 in California, Michigan, and most currently for the School District of Somerset, Wisconsin. he earned her Master’s Degree from the University of Wisconsin – Stevens Point.
+Michelle has worked as a speech language pathologist in both private and school settings since 1998 in California, Michigan, and most currently for the School District of Somerset, Wisconsin.
+She earned her Master’s Degree from the University of Wisconsin – Stevens Point.
 Michelle has interacted with families and students with a varying disabilities and needs.
 Her niche and passion, however, is early childhood/early elementary age-groups.
 She enjoys introducing speech and language skills through active play, music, movement and hands on activities.
 Michelle strives to make instruction motivating, engaging and meaningful which will allow children to be more successful and support a positive self-concept.
 She is extremely excited to be given the opportunity to work alongside a respected colleague and friend in an environment where these types of interactions and skill acquisition can be fostered with children through experiences with nature and animals!
 Michelle brings a wealth of experience and passion for the campers she supports at Rainbow Tree.
 Rainbow Tree is grateful to have Michelle as an integral part of the therapeutic team!
-Michelle supports Pre-K Boost Up and Find Your Rhythm Camps!

 Rachel Everson-Fink, Speech & Language Pathologist

-Sean received his BA in History from the University of Minnesota in 1999 and he is a recent graduate of the WITC Occupational Therapy Assistant program.
+Sean Cudd is a Certified Occupational Therapy Assistant (COTA/L).
+Sean received his BA in History from the University of Minnesota in 1999 and graduated from WITC in 2016.
 Sean is the father of three boys.
 He initially discovered occupational therapy thorough the services his own children received.
 Inspired by the changes occupational therapy brought to his own family, he decided to return school to be able to share what he has learned with others.
 In his free time he enjoys spending time with his family, trail running, kayaking, and paddle boarding.
 Sean also enjoys using his creativity in a wide variety of activities including wood working, carpentry, painting, drawing, ceramics, metal sculpture, and making music as well as making musical instruments.
 He is very excited to have the opportunity to be part of Rainbow Tree Camps.
-This is Sean’s first summer with Rainbow Tree.
-Rainbow Tree is super excited to have Sean join the therapeutic team to bring his talents to share with campers!
-Sean will be supporting Find Your Rhythm and Self Care Yoga Camp.
+Sean supports Find Your Rhythm and the Drumming opportunities as Rainbow Tree.